What is Lassa fever and are we in a ‘new pandemic era’?

 What is Lassa fever?

-Lassa fever is a hemorrhagic fever caused by the Lassa virus and is carried by wild rats, which spread the virus through their urine and droppings, says the UK Foreign and Commonwealth Office (FCO) website.
+Lassa fever is a haemorrhagic fever caused by the Lassa virus and is carried by wild rats, which spread the virus through their urine and droppings, said the Foreign and Office (FCO) website.

-The type of rats that carry the disease is most common in tropical West Africa and once infected, will shed the virus throughout their life.
+The type of rats that carry the disease are most common in tropical West Africa and once infected, will shed the virus throughout their life.

 What are the symptoms?

-Most people who contract Lassa will have “only mild symptoms such as fever, headache and general weakness”, and some may not experience any symptoms at all, the BBC reports.
+Most people who contract Lassa fever will have only mild symptoms such as fever, headache and general weakness, and some may not experience any symptoms at all.

 Lassa fever has a fatality rate of about 1% overall, but women who contract the disease late in pregnancy face an 80% chance of losing their child, or dying themselves.

 Lassa fever is “endemic in countries including Nigeria, Sierra Leone and Ghana”, where it kills “roughly 15% of those who are hospitalised”, The Telegraph said.
 But its arrival in the UK “is highly unlikely to trigger a major outbreak”.